spheras/horus/README.md

 # horus
-Monitoring, Management and Planning of Personnel involved in Search Actinos in Large Areas
+Monitoring, Management and Planning of Personnel involved in Search Actions in Large Areas